 - Create a retention plan for talent management.

 - Use employee referral programs for hiring new talents.

 According to Kornferry, “By 2030, there will be a talent deficit of roughly 85 million people, and if left unchecked, could result in $8.5 trillion unrealized annual revenue.”

 c.
 Develop skills for future requirements

 - Identify and align skills as per business needs.

-- Right resource for Right job; No under/over skilled resource for any position
+- Right resource for the right job; no under/over skilled resource for any position

-- Engage workforce with job rotation and providing new opportunities
+- Engage the workforce with job rotation and provide new opportunities

 Strategic workforce planning best practices align the organization’s talent strategy with the business goals and long-term objectives.
 Following are some of the best practices in this area:

-Decision-making and review process becomes streamlined with cold, hard stats.
-Unplanned attrition rate will decide how many new hires need to be hired on a regular basis.
+The decision-making and review process becomes streamlined with cold, hard stats.
+An unplanned attrition rate will decide how many new hires need to be hired on a regular basis.
 It also needs to be planned on a staggered basis so that there is minimum impact.

 One needs to get executive buy-in for a widespread project.
 This initiative will impact every department within an organization.
 Unless the leadership team has approved certain key decisions, they will not get implemented.
 With management support, one can get complete visibility of the company’s new direction.

 Many organizations fail because they do the whole process once and forget about it after making initial changes.
 The workforce will change over time regardless of what happens.
 People will leave.
 People will retire.
 People will be promoted.
 At the same time, the business model will also change with new product lines.
-It needs to address all these parameters.
+A workforce strategy needs to address all these parameters.